dagster-io/dagster/python_modules/dagster-airflow/README.md

 In order to schedule, run, and monitor Dagster pipelines using Airflow, you'll need to take a few extra steps after you've defined your pipelines in the ordinary way:
 1. Containerize your repository
+2. Set up an S3 bucket for dagster-airflow
-2. Install the dagster-airflow plugin
+3. Install the dagster-airflow plugin
-3. Define your pipeline as an Airflow DAG
+4. Define your pipeline as an Airflow DAG

 ## Containerizing your repository
 A Dagster repository must be containerized in order to be run using dagster-airflow.